 Quandary Peak on a clear day in the summer.

-Simply put, a โfourteenerโ is any mountain that exceeds an elevation of 14,000 feet above sea level.
-Thatโs 4,267.2 meters, 2.6 miles, 46.6 football fields, nine and a half Empire State buildings, 2,089 stacked NBA players โฆ okay, okay, you get it, theyโre really tall mountains.
-While Alaska, California and Washington have a few 14ers as well, Colorado comes out on top with 53 across the state.
-This unique geographical feature helps to define Coloradan culture.
-Ask any local Colorado outdoors enthusiast and theyโll tell you (probably in much more detail than you care to know) about each of the Colorado 14ers they have summited or plan to in the future.
+Simply put, a “fourteener” is any mountain that exceeds an elevation of 14,000 feet above sea level.
+That’s 4,267.2 meters, 2.6 miles, 46.6 football fields, nine and a half Empire State buildings, 2,089 stacked NBA players … okay, okay, you get it, they’re really tall mountains.
+While Alaska, California and Washington have a few 14ers as well, Colorado comes out on top with 58 across the state.
+This unique geographical feature helps define Coloradan culture.
+Ask any local Colorado outdoors enthusiast and they’ll tell you (probably in much more detail than you care to know) about each of the Colorado 14ers they have summited or plan to in the future.

-When is the Best Time to Climb a 14er?
+When is the Best Time of Year to Climb a 14er?

-Fourteener season generally starts in late June to early July depending on how much snow fell over the winter and how dry the trails are.
-All Colorado 14ers can have patches of snow year round, but the trails generally are clear to hike by mid-summer.
-Colder temperatures, frequent storms and shorter daylight hours generally end the 14er climbing season around early October.
+Fourteener season generally starts in late June or early July depending on snowmelt.
+All Colorado 14ers can have patches of snow year round, but the trails generally are clear or snow and mud by mid-summer.
+Colder temperatures, frequent storms and shorter daylight hours generally end the 14er climbing season around mid-October.
 Winter summiting is also a popular option with snowshoes or skins, though this usually is more practical in spring and requires more gear, knowledge and planning.

-Here in June but still a lot of snow?
-Hereโs our favorite early-summer hiking trails that tend to dry out sooner.
+Here in June but still finding a lot of snow?
+Here’s our favorite early-summer hiking trails that tend to dry out earlier.

 Quandary Peak